MaksymPylypenko/Dota-2-script/README.md

 ## Concerns
 * Autohotkey scripts are currently **prohibited** in proffesional dota 2 games.
 * You might need to change some global variables in **utility.ahk** to match your in-game hotkey, since there is no user interface yet.
 * Some scripts compare pixels on the screen.
 Unless your resolution is 1600 x 900, you might need to use Window Spy to find your own locations and colours.
-Moreover, pixels may have different values depending on the graphics API: directX, OpenGl, Vulkan...
+Unfortunately, pixels may also have different values depending on the graphics API used (directX, OpenGl, Vulkan).

 ## Set-up
 - You need to have [**AutoHotkey**](https://autohotkey.com/download/) installed to execute **.ahk** files.
-- To run, open any **.ahk** file.
-An appropriate icon should appear in the bottom-right toolbar.
+- To run - open any **.ahk** file.
+An appropriate icon should appear in the system tray (area near clocks).
 ## Default hotkeys:

 - pause / unpause the script.